ShrimalVayam/todo-app-tt/README.md

 ### What improvements would have been done in more time?

-1. Would have imprved the auth mechanism with refresh tokens.
+1. Would have improved the auth mechanism with refresh tokens.
 As of now it is just issuing tokens and we have just made it for demo purposes of this task
 2. Error handling could be improved at BE and FE side